aks/bash-lib/README.md

 Install into `/usr/local/lib`.

+    make clean

+This will remove any temporary output files (from testing).
+It will also remove `prompt-colors.sh` because it is a _generated_ file.

 If this bash library is installed into an alternative path, e.g., `/opt/lib`, then any scripts that wish to make use of them will need to modify the `PATH` environment variable, in order to source the library files without explicit